ratulb/programming_problems_and_datastructures_in_rust/src/prefix_suffix/longest_suffix.md

 # Longest common suffix

-### Solution for finding longest common suffix given an array of string:
+### Find the longest common suffix given an array of strings:
 ```rust, ignore
 /***
  * Given an array of strings, find the logests common suffix for them